dylanpieper/chatalot/README.md

 ### Results Methods

--   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a character vector if prompts were provided as a vector)
+-   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a character vector if prompts were provided as a vector).
+When a type specification is provided, it returns structured data instead of plain text.
 -   `chats()`: Returns a list of chat objects
 -   `progress()`: Returns processing statistics
--   `structured_data()`: Returns extracted structured data (if `type_spec` is provided)

 ## Further Reading